leerob/next-self-host/README.md

 # Next.js Self Hosting Example

-This repo shows how to deploy a Next.js app and a PostgreSQL database on a Linux Ubuntu server using Docker and Nginx.
-It showcases several key features of Next.js like caching, ISR, environment variables, and more.
+This repo shows how to deploy a Next.js app and a PostgreSQL database on a Ubuntu Linux server using Docker and Nginx.
+It showcases using several features of Next.js like caching, ISR, environment variables, and more.

 > [!WARNING]
 > This repo is still under development.